lodged78/esphome-modular-lvgl-buttons/README.md

 * Elecrow CrowPanel `DIS05035H` (v2.2) 3.5" with resistive touch and USB-C  [Manufacturer's Link](https://www.elecrow.com/esp32-display-3-5-inch-hmi-display-spi-tft-lcd-touch-screen.html).
 * Waveshare `ESP32-S3-Touch-LCD-7` 7.0" with capacitive touch and USB-C [Manufacturer's Link](https://www.waveshare.com/esp32-s3-touch-lcd-7.htm).

+## What is this???

+I wanted to build simple touch panles to control lighting and also simple real time infermational display screen usingg ESPhome and Home Assistant.
+This libary does both.
+With only a few lines of code you can build the info displays and control panles of you dreams!

 ## Install ESPHome on a build machine

 I use a lot of svg vector graphics.
 The latest ESPHome does not install svg by default.
 Use pip to install cairosvg.
 If you have pre loaded Home Assistant hardware or images this should already be installed.